openspending/os-cli/README.md

 you@machine:~$ openspending checkdata /examples/test_data_package
 ```

+See the [checkdata docstring](https://github.com/openspending/oscli-poc/blob/master/oscli/main.py) for more documentation.

 ### Step 4.
 Authenticate with Open Spending

 Use the `auth` subcommand to authenticate with Open Spending.

 The previous steps are completely local.

-In order to interact with an Open Spending service, we need to authenticate ourselves.
+In order to interact with an Open Spending service, you must be an
+authenticated user.

-The next step is to upload our new data package to the datastore.
+The next step is to upload our new data package to the datastore,

-So, we need to authenticate.
+so, we need to authenticate.

 This is the first step that uses the .openspendingrc file.

-This configuration file contains a JSON object.

-For specifics, see the section below.

 ```
 you@machine:~$ openspending auth get_token
 ```

+See the [auth docstring](https://github.com/openspending/oscli-poc/blob/master/oscli/main.py) for more documentation.

 ### Step 5.
 Upload to the Open Spending datastore